 - Informing the conversation on (facilitating) long-term resilience planning

-Together, as leaders in conservation and community economic development, we are building a new model for creating economically and environmentally resilient communities ready to weather any storm.
+We are bringing everyone to the table to address these emerging challenges for our state.
+Let's build a new model for conservation by creating economically and environmentally resilient communities ready to weather any storm.